Teachers2021-08-23T10:17:47-04:00

 Dylan Duchet

 Since completing his glass studies in Yzeure as well as fulfilling several internships in other parts of France, Dylan Duchet moved to Montréal where he enrolled in the three-year programme at Espace VERRE.
 Following his graduation in 2017, he has progressively implicated himself within the organisation.
 Furthermore, he is currently the Espace VERRE’s Chief Technician and assures the good functioning of its building and studios for our teachers, students and professional renters.
-Dylan is a glassblower that integrates engraving and screen printing in his work.
+Dylan is a glassblower that integrates engraving and sandblasting in his work.
 In his artistic practice, he researches movement in natural landscapes and fuses its raw beauty to a creative graphic style.
 Abstract lines find refuge on refined glass objects.
 Drawing since childhood, Dylan uses this graphic technique to create the first visual drafts of his creations.
 At Espace VERRE, he teaches the Technical Drawing course and Maintenance of a glass workshop.

 Carole Frève